rodmidde/cria-wt-demo/MAVEN/README.md

 - Visit the URL shown in the console in your browser
 - See how your tests are doing

+TO RUN YOUR TESTCASES (unittests) in a HEADLESS WAY (no browser needed)
+- Run mvn clean test

 FOR REPORTING
 - Run: mvn clean site.
 It will run testcases, generate code coverage, minify source code, generate JSDoc documentation and shows JSLint parsing results
 - Open target/site/index.html to see how you're doing